 Top 5 Reasons Bariatric Patients Attend Support Group

 From the “Do I have to go?” to the “I can’t wait until next month” attitude, feelings about bariatric support groups are as diverse as the groups themselves.
-At any one of the thousands of bariatric support group meetings held each month, you will find that those in attendance include:
+While there are many groups these days being held online and telephonically, the purpose remains the same.
+Whether in person or electronically, at any one of the thousands of bariatric support group meetings held each month, you will find that those in attendance include:

 - Weight-loss surgery investigators seeking information and the “real story”